kaminetzky/royale-stats/README.md

 * Current weekly donations
 * Last clan chest crowns

-To log the clan's information the `main.py` file needs to be run.
-Reddit Tau's clan ID is set by default, but this string should be changed to the desired clan's ID.
+To log the clan's information the `main.py` file needs to be run from the command line in the following way: `python3 main.py clan_id`.

 Please create an issue if you have any doubt, problem, suggestion or comment.